 Sandy Hook Gateway National Recreation Area

-With picture-perfect coastal views and plenty of green and beach space, this spot is one of the perfect places to take pictures in NJ for a family photoshoot at the shore.
-Head to the lighthouse at sunset for a beautiful backdrop, or dip your toes in the sand on the ocean side with crashing waves in the distance.
+With picture-perfect coastal views and plenty of green and beach space, this spot is one of the perfect places to take pictures in NJ for a family photo shoot at the shore.
+Head to the lighthouse for a beautiful backdrop at sunset, or dip your toes in the sand on the ocean side with crashing waves in the distance.

 Sayen House and Gardens

-If you’re looking for a beautiful estate with gardens, this spot should be at the top of your list.
+This spot should be at the top of your list if you’re looking for a beautiful estate with gardens.
 Unlike other arboretums that request photoshoot permits, this location doesn’t require one for family photo ops.
 One of the most unforgettable places to take pictures in NJ, it’s definitely worth the drive in the fall—the gardens might be at the end of their season, but the fall foliage and pretty gazebo are just as picturesque.

 Southern New Jersey

 Atlantic County Parks

 Unless you rent a pavilion or building on-site in a park, there are no permits or fees to take family photos in Atlantic County Parks.
 With over 7,400 acres in the park system in Atlantic County, choose from Lake Lenape, Weymouth Furnace, Whirlpool Island, Leeds’ Point, and many more.
 Each is unique—you’ll find areas that offer babbling brooks, open green spaces, and wooded settings for whatever your family shoot might need.

 Barnegat Light State Park